JXuann/The-Real-MacChimp/README.md

     │   ├── discriminator.py
     │   └── generator.py
     ├── SGAN_train.py
+    ├── TheRealMacChimp_SGAN_conda_env.yml
     └── utils
         └── summary.py
 ```

-Use SGAN_train.py to launch training of SGAN (adapting the paths to yours and defining the training parameters).
+You could use TheRealMacChimp_SGAN_conda_env.yml to create a tmp conda env to reproduce our work with ease.
+SGAN_train.py is used to launch training of SGAN (adapting the paths to yours and defining the training parameters).

 The report of our experiments could be accessed via https://www.overleaf.com/read/rbxyxqhrbtgd.
 We recommend to use the report as an orientation to our implementation.